Here is a painful truth: if you automate too early, you do not get speed. You get a faster mess.

 Why this matters

 Building too early is expensive.
-Waiting until the workflow is clear saves money and makes the next build actually work.
+Waiting until the workflow is clear saves money, saves rework, and gives the next build a chance to stay on the rails.

 If you want help picking what is ready and what is not, book a discovery call.